k00mi/gitaly/doc/design_ha.md

 *Note: Once Node-A propagates changes to a peer, Node-A is no longer the critical path for subsequent propagations.
 If Node-A fails after a second peer is propagated, that second peer can become the new leader and resume replications.*

+## Stages until v1.0

+Rome wasn't built in a day, nor will Praefect be build in one.
+To iterate towards a true HA system some properties will not be met until v1.0.
+Before that milestone, an beta stage will worked towards.

+The beta stage will consist of only a few required building blocks to iterate on towards the envisioned HA system.
+The first of those building blocks is creating and maintaining repository replica's.
+By maintaining a replica, there's no requirement for the replica to be up to date right after each mutation on the repository.
+Detecting that a repository is mutated, and bringing replicas up to date in a consistent matter is the primary goal.
+Implicit in this goal is a way to perform leader election.

+When the beta nears completion further stages will be defined.

 ## Notes
 * Existing discussions
 	* Requirements: https://gitlab.com/gitlab-org/gitaly/issues/1332